Neo-jhon/employee-management-system/README.md

 A modern Employee Management System built using **React.js** that allows administrators to assign tasks and employees to manage, update, and track their work efficiently.

 ---
+# How to use
+Due to limited number of registerd users you have to login through certain id and passwords j@j.com for emoloyee admin@me.com for adminDashboard password 123
+---

 ## 🌐 Live Demo